textioHQ/js-style-guide/README.md

     ```

   <a name="objects--prototype-builtins"></a>
-  TODO: Check usage in code
   - [3.7](#objects--prototype-builtins) Do not call `Object.prototype` methods directly, such as `hasOwnProperty`, `propertyIsEnumerable`, and `isPrototypeOf`. eslint: [`no-prototype-builtins`](https://eslint.org/docs/rules/no-prototype-builtins)
+  TODO: Check usage in code.
+UPDATE: We currently use the bad style

     > Why?
 These methods may be shadowed by properties on the object in question - consider `{ hasOwnProperty: false }` - or, the object may be a null object (`Object.create(null)`).